Ryuukishi/IMS/README.md

 3. If you don't have Git, go to the top of this page, click `Code` → `Download ZIP` and extract the archive onto your machine.

-4. Navigate to the source directory and install the gems required to run this application by either running the bash script `./INSTALL.sh` or manually installing them using bundler:
+4. Navigate to the `src` directory and install the gems required to run this application by either running the bash script `./INSTALL.sh` or manually installing them using bundler:

    - First, install bundler if it isn't already installed using `gem install bundler`
    - And then run the command `bundle install` in the source directory to install the required gems